Respect and honesty are at the core of the McCall culture and service commitments.

 As part of our Employee Orientation process, all assignment employees will be required to sign an agreement to protect the confidentiality of information about our clients for whom they work.

-Some McCall clients require an agreement for criminal and/or credit background check before assignment.
+McCall Staffing is compliant with current laws regarding credit and criminal background checks.
+McCall clients require an agreement for criminal and/or credit background check before assignment.
 McCall candidates have an opportunity to decline or to give written approval to this screening.
-The information received will only be used for the assignments for which we have received agreement.

 Criminal backgrounds are a matter of public record and therefore not considered confidential per se.
 If the client does not require these checks and/or if the conviction is not of the sort that will disqualify the worker from employment, we are instructed by our labor attorney that it is prejudicial to mention convictions not germaine to employment.
 We will tell report disqualifying convictions if employer hire procedure requires review of convictions; we will tell convey information as to whether a candidate is bondable, yea or nay; we cannot say more.